 This module will teach you all about the global use-cases of Blockchain.
 It will mainly focus on Bitcoin’s network architecture, Smart Contract development, and their basic features.

 Learning blockchain skills can be a massive boost for your career and increase your market value.
 As an increasing number of companies experiment with blockchain tech, new and exciting positions in this field are opening up.

 How to Start

 To join our machine learning online course free, follow these simple steps:

 - Choose the course you want to join

 All the courses present on our upStart page are available for free and don’t require any monetary investment.
 These courses help you kickstart your learning journey and get acquainted with the fundamentals of such complicated subjects.

 If you have any questions or suggestions, please let us know through the comments.
 We’d love to hear from you.

 If you’re intrigued by reading this article and want to start your Blockchain career, you can visit upGrad.
-Check out IIIT-B & upGrad’s PG Certification in Blockchain Technology to learn building smart contracts and chain codes.
+Check out IIIT-B & upGrad’s Advanced Certificate Programme in Blockchain to learn building smart contracts and chain codes.
 The course will surely help you understand Blockchain’s basics and its future in marketing strategy.